gae4it/gofrescoapp/README.md

 **Summary for AI agents:**
 - Shopping list app, not e-commerce
+- Order history with localStorage persistence (no authentication)
+- Legal compliance pages (privacy, terms, cookies, disclaimer)
+- Multi-layer security and bot prevention
-- Data in `/data/*.json` (products, categories, emojis)
+- Data in embedded TypeScript (no file system access)
-- Cart is a list, no prices
-- Emoji-to-icon mapping for UI clarity
-- All logic in React context and components
+- Cart and order management with React Context
+- Advanced search with variant preselection
+- Email integration with professional templates
-- No authentication, payments, or backend database
+- No authentication, payments, or server-side database
+- Privacy-first design with user data control